bloomberg/chromium.bb/native_client_sdk/src/doc/overview.rst

   directly into the browser.
 At the same time, your application takes advantage of things the browser does well: handling user interaction and processing events, based on the latest developments in HTML5.
-* **Enterprise applications that require heavy computation:** Native Client handles the number crunching required by large-scale enterprise applications.
+* **Heavy computation in enterprise applications:** Native Client handles the number crunching required by large-scale enterprise applications.
 To ensure protection of user data, Native Client enables you to build complex cryptographic algorithms directly into the browser so that unencrypted data never goes out over the network.
 * **Multimedia applications:** Codecs for processing sounds, images, and movies